-The National Panhellenic Conference (NPC) comprises values-based organizations.
-The 26 NPC member organizations are bound together through the shared values expressed in the Panhellenic Creed.
+NPC comprises values-based organizations.
+The 26 NPC member organizations are bound together by the shared values of the NPC Panhellenic Creed.
 Since NPC expects member organizations and their members to uphold shared values, those values should be displayed through the activities of College Panhellenics and individual chapters.
-College Panhellenics and individual chapters are responsible for ensuring recruitment events are values-based and reflective of the NPC sorority experience.
+College Panhellenics and individual chapters ensure recruitment events are values-based and reflect the NPC sorority experience.
 A values-based approach should be used with all recruitment styles.